 Complies with individual characteristics established in TIA-568-C, and all addendums for Category 6/6A cable performance specification.

 Nominal Impedance: 100 ohms plus or minus 15 per cent.
-Certified and capable of performing to a minimum of 250 MHz.

 Match performance and impedance characteristics of the installed horizontal unshielded twisted pair cable.

 Contractor shall provide Category 6/6A copper patch cord for 75 percent of the total copper ports installed.
-Example: (1000) copper ports installed, provide (750) Category 6/6A copper patch cords.
+Example: 1000 copper ports installed, provide 750 Category 6/6A copper patch cords.
 Contractor shall provide manufacturer terminated patch cables.
-All copper patch cord colors and lengths shall be determined by Raleigh IT Service Center SME.
+Category 6 patch cord lengths shall be determined by Raleigh IT Service Center SME.

-Each patch cord shall have a plastic arch for ease of removal of the connector (rubber boots are not acceptable).
-Preferred copper patch type: Ortronics (Legrand) #OR-MC615-XX.
+Each patch cord shall have a plastic arch for ease of removal of the connector.
+Preferred copper patch cord type: Ortronics (Legrand) non-booted.

-Patch cords shall be factory made, tested and individually factory wrapped within non-clear plastic bags.
-The plastic bag shall clearly identify the manufacturer/testing agency with silk screen on the outside and shall contain the cable test results.
-Plastic bags shall have perforated or zip-lock top for easy removal of cord.
+Patch cords shall be factory made, tested and certified.

-All Category 6A wireless patch cords will be white in color.
-All WAP Category 6A patch cords will be 3 ft. on the WAP end.
+All Category 6A patch cords shall be “white” in color and certified as capable of performing to a minimum of 500 MHz.
+All WAP Category 6A patch cords will be 3 feet on the WAP end.

+All category 6 patch cords shall be “blue” in color and certified as capable of performing to a minimum of 250 MHz.

 Connector:

 8-pin modular, Category 6/6A, non-keyed.